jakevandervaate/latex-templates/resume/README.md

 # LaTeX resume template

-This is a resume that is easy for people to read and should work for many applicant tracking (ATS) systems.
+This is a resume that is easy for people to read and should work for many applicant tracking systems (ATS).

 ![resume screenshot](resume.png)